Skip To The Main Content

 A2: Reflecting on “Microbiology Testing of the Future”

-Moderator: Kurt Jaecques, MA, Global Aseptic Technologies Lead Monitoring & Control, GSK
+Global Aseptic Technologies Lead Monitoring & Control, GSK

-13:45 | Implementation of a Novel Mycoplasma Testing Technology which Facilitates the Evolution Towards Increased Automation and Real-Time-Release in Microbiology Labs
+13:45 | Implementation of a Novel Mycoplasma Testing Technology to Increase Automation and Real-Time-Release

-14:05 | A Novel Method to Extract Environmental Monitoring Data from Paper Records for Use in EM Monitoring and Trending
+14:05 | A Novel Method to Extract Environmental Monitoring (EM) Data from Paper Records for Use in Monitoring and Trending

 Jon R. Voss, MS, VP, Head of Quality, Abeona Therapeutics